Ensuring effective control

 Succession planning and performance

-During FY20, Steve Pacak acted as lead independent director in all matters where an actual or perceived conflict could exist and where it would be inappropriate for the chair to deal with the matter concerned.
-The board satisfied itself that Steve acted with independence of mind and judgement and there was no interest, position, association or relationship likely to unduly influence or cause bias in decision-making in the company's best interests.
-The board made this determination as to Steve's independence considering several factors, including Steve's historical relationship with the Naspers group (and his interest in Naspers) and his directorship of MultiChoice South Africa.
-Bearing these factors in mind, the board determined Steve was best placed to fulfil the role as lead independent director given his significant experience in governance within the environment the group operates in.
-Jabu Mabuza was appointed as lead independent director with effect from 3 April 2020.
+Jabu Mabuza was appointed as the lead independent non-executive director with effect from 3 April 2020.
+The lead independent non-executive director acts in all matters where an actual or perceived conflict could exist and where it would be inappropriate for the chair to deal with the matter.
+In these circumstances, the board satisfied itself that Jabu acted with independence of mind and judgement, and there was no interest, position, association or relationship likely to unduly influence or cause bias in decision-making in the MultiChoice Group's best interests.
+Sadly, Jabu passed away on 16 June 2021.
+Jim Volkwyn was elected as the lead independent director with effect from 1 July 2021.

-Information relevant to a meeting is supplied on a timely basis to the board, ensuring directors can make informed decisions.
+Information relevant to a meeting is supplied to the board on a timely basis, which ensures directors can make informed decisions.
 To ensure directors can competently discharge their duties and effectively carry out their delegated responsibilities as committee members, they have access to information relating to matters associated with the MultiChoice Group, which is governed by an approved policy.
-The committees have unrestricted access to information that will allow them to act in accordance with its charter, with the process conducted in an orderly manner via the chair of the board.
+The committees have unrestricted access to information that will allow them to act in accordance with their charters, with the process conducted in an orderly manner via the board chair.

 Conflicts of interest